ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

 ## Run the service

-In the terminal, navigate to the `covid19` directory, and execute the command below to run the service project.
+In the terminal, navigate to the `covid19` directory, and execute the command below to run the service.

 > **Info**: The console should have warning logs related to the isolatedness of resources.
 It is a built-in service concurrency safety feature of Ballerina.